techbyorg/fundraise/README.md

   - z

 In general don't use wildcard imports, but for lodash and RxJS do (tree shaking means it's the same as explicit imports, and naming / collisions (map, filter, etc...) of the two would be annoying)

-### Cleanup
-Occassionally run node /usr/lib/node_modules/coffee-unused/index.js --src ./src and clean up unused vars

-More for just clean code vs reduced bundle size.
-As of 1/19 have only done for src/models and it only saved ~120b gzipped